dimmando/abc-bookshop/README.md

 I used [Lucid Charts](https://lucidchart.com/) to create my ERD schema.

 This ERD schema was instrumental for creating all the necessary models for this project.
-Creating this schema helped me realize the relationships between different applications and models and understand what fields each of the model needs.

 Models used in this project:
 - Checkout (Order, OrderLineItem) - For creating/updating orders